Tyrion85/gcp-k8s-recepies/README.md

 Kubernetes cluster config file automatically deploys Weave Flux, which then takes over apps deployment.

-In that way, a complete cluster can be recreated from a set of versioned and audietd config files.
+In that way, a complete cluster can be recreated from a set of versioned and audited config files.

 Names and relevant values (project, region, private network IP address etc) are currently hardcoded.